hillaryfraley/ohsuffragecentennialsite/README.md

+**NOTE:** This repository is a demo of the website originally published at www.ohiosuffragecentennial.com.
+To view the website, click https://hillaryfraley.github.io/ohsuffragecentennialsite/.

 # Ohio Suffrage Centennial

 This project is a [GitHub Pages](https://pages.github.com/)-hosted [Jekyll](https://jekyllrb.com/) website intended to help people plan, find, and spread the word about events related to Ohio's connections to the 19th amendment and women's right to vote.